17 Best Resorts in St. Martin and St. Maarten: The Luxe List

 A pool with a view!
 (Credit: Oyster Bay Beach Resort)

-You’ll probably want to rent a car here.
+You’ll want to rent a car.

 For an affordable luxury resort in St. Maarten, it’s a winner.
+And after touring it ourselves, we can say it looks even better in person than on its website!

-Oyster Bay Beach Resort: Check rates and availability
+Oyster Bay Beach Resort

 14) Coral Beach Club